lydiacunningham/myblog/src/markdown/2019/freehosting.md

 e.g. [noip.com](https://www.noip.com/support/knowledgebase/how-to-configure-ddns-in-router/) which give you an option to setup ddns on your router or have software running on your pc that that will updates the dns when the ip address changes.

 I learned a lot doing this and even got around to setting up my own dovecot email server.
 It wouldn't be my goto for hosting now, but as a learning exersize it's worth a try.
 Pain point loss of power or ISP outage and your site is offline.
-Same if your hardware go bang.
+Same if your hardware goes bang.

 ## Cloud Hosting